 Dr Betty Sargeant is a multi-award-winning, internationally recognised media artist from Naarm, Melbourne, Australia.
 Betty uses art and technology to address the leading questions and concerns of our times.
 Her video art, immersive art and public art are illuminated as she works with the medium of light.

-Betty has made commissioned artworks for institutions such as the National Taiwan Museum of Fine Arts (Taiwan), the Asia Culture Centre (South Korea), Questacon (Australia’s National Science and Technology Centre) and Experimenta (Australian media art triennial).
+Betty has made commissioned artworks for institutions such as the National Taiwan Museum of Fine Arts (Taiwan), the Karachi Biennale (Pakistan), the Asia Culture Centre (South Korea), Questacon (Australia’s National Science and Technology Centre) and Experimenta (Australian media art triennial).
 She’s exhibited in Europe, North America, Asia and Australia.
 Betty has academic publications and regularly speaks at public events because she loves discussing art and ideas.
 Her creative practice PhD was ranked top three at the CHASS Prize (2016), she’s won Good Design Awards (2020 and 2018) and a Victorian Premier’s Design Award (2017) in recognition of her progressive arts practice.

 Betty Sargeant was awarded the Rupert Bunny Foundation Visual Art Fellowship, the Melbourne Knowledge Fellowship and was creator-in-residence at the Asia Culture Centre (South Korea).
 In 2019 she represented Australia in an international cultural delegation because she has expertise in forming new creative collaborations and partnerships.
-Betty works alongside teams at the Victorian Pride Centre helping establish and deliver the visual art program.
+Betty works alongside teams at the Victorian Pride Centre helping establish and deliver the centre’s visual art program.
 She’s also a mentor for artists at the Centre for Projection Art because she believes in knowledge sharing.

 Betty has a solo arts practice yet she also collaborates with a range of artists, scientists and designers.
 Betty has collaborated with Justin Dwyer under the art duo name PluginHUMAN.
 She’s also worked with Yorta Yorta artist Lorraine Brigdale.
 Here’s what people say about her solo and collaborative practice:

 “Impressive, perfectly prepared artwork.JungSoo Park, CEO, Culture&U, South Korea